lachlandeer/ruokay-twitter-academic/README.md

 snakemake --cores 1 renv_restore
 ```

 This will install all the packages we need.
-It may take a while.

 ## Running the Workflow